-Wrist and finger piercing is the popular choice among teenagers.
-The finger piercing may involve one or more fingers or may also surround a finger giving it an appearance of a ring or is also known as dermal ring.
+Wrist and finger piercing is a popular choice among teenagers.
+The finger piercing may involve one or more fingers or may also surround a finger giving it an appearance of a ring, also known as a dermal ring.
 Others opt for wrist piercing although this type is less recommended due to numerous activities involved using the wrist.

 Lower Back Piercing

 Lower back piercings are among the top dermal piercing choices for women—the lower back just above the buttocks gives a sexy illusion.

 Navel piercing or the belly button area is also another site most preferred by women.
 The piercing beside the navel also provides a sexy illusion, especially when donning a two-piece bathing suit.

 Dermal piercing is less invasive and requires an approximate of an hour to finish the piercing.
 The procedure is also less painful as compared to other types of body piercing.
 The dermal piercing can be done with either of the two methods known as:

 This is quite a difficult method that only a professional piercer can do this job.
 The procedure also uses different types of needles according to the areas or surface of the body to be pierced.
 The procedures with a needle are as follows:

 - The initial step is the sterilization of the site using an antiseptic and a surgical scrub